 Theoretically flow rate has no direct effect on the measured moisture content, but in practice it can have unanticipated effects on response speed and accuracy.
-The optimal flow rate varies depending on the measurement technology, and can always be found in the instrument or sensor manual.

-An inadequate flow rate can:
+An inadequate flow rate may:

-- Accentuate adsorption and desorption effects on the gas passing through the sampling system. - Allow pockets of wet gas to remain undisturbed in a complex sampling system, which will then gradually be released into the sample flow. - Increase the chance of contamination from back diffusion: ambient air that is wetter than the sample can flow from the exhaust back into the system.
-A longer exhaust (sometimes called a pigtail) can also help alleviate this problem. - Slow the response of the sensor to changes in moisture content.
+- Accentuate adsorption and desorption effects on the gas passing through the sampling system. - Allow pockets of wet gas to remain undisturbed in a complex sampling system, which will then gradually be released into the sample flow. - Increase the chance of contamination from back diffusion.
+Ambient air that is wetter than the sample can flow from the exhaust back into the system.
+A longer exhaust tube can help alleviate this problem. - Slow the response of the sensor to changes in moisture content.